Reflux & Indigestion

 - Address digestive issues and gall bladder insufficiencies.

-- It may also be beneficial to partake in a detoxification program to take the strain off the liver.
+It may also be beneficial to partake in a detoxification program to take the strain off the liver.
 If you're experiencing nausea, it may be due to poor liver function.
 The liver is usually burdened by the amount of waste produced by stress hormones.
 Improving liver function will have a dramatic effect on overall health and vitality.
+It’s important to not just focus on the symptom, but look at the body holistically and delve into all aspects that may be contributing for the best outcomes.